Skip to main content

 );

--- IVFFlat: Good balance of speed and accuracy
+-- nearest clusters instead of all vectors.
+Good balance of speed and accuracy.

 CREATE INDEX idx_documents_embedding ON documents